 And it's always a question I think of just how large, a percentage of the population fall into that category, because I think that generally.
 That percentage of the population is, is relatively small.
 You've got kind of the leading edge.
 You've got the people who were using Google back in the day before people knew what a search engine was.

-[00:40:38] Connor: I mean, full disclosure.
-I mean, when I'm on duck, duck, duck go.
-I'm often closing duck, duck, go to go and Google this it's just not work.
+Connor: I mean, full disclosure.
+I mean, when I'm on duck duck go.
+I'm often closing duck duck go to go on Google.

 I think what we've seen in history is the new winter.
 They're not necessarily the ones that beat, let's say Google, the beat, Google at their game.
 It's the ones that figure out where the internet is going.
 And, you know, when search dies, the thing that replaces search, which I'm not saying search is dying anytime soon, but kind of drawing the parallels with, you know, Google grew to where they were based upon a new idea, the internet, and having to figure out how to find information on the internet and collated that together and make it relevant and safe for people to browse.